 How a GAN is trained

 As the discriminator improves at telling apart real and fake images, so do the images the generator produces.
 (NOTE: The number of training epochs is the number of times a model works through the entire dataset.
-Each epoch, the model sees every example in the dataset once.)
+Each epoch, the model sees every image in the dataset once.)

 How a diffusion model is trained

-Conversely, to train a diffusion model, we take an image and gradually add noise to it over many steps until it is indistinguishable from an image of pure noise:
+Conversely, to train a diffusion model, we first take an image and gradually add noise to it over many steps until it is indistinguishable from an image of pure noise:

 By repeatedly applying the diffusion network to its own predictions, we can go from an image of pure noise to a realistic noiseless image.